 Tabletop Roleplaying Game Player Aides

 I am doing everything I can to both reward my players and make the game easier for them.
 Here’s a DM/GM Pro Tip: Making the game easier for your players makes the game easier for you.
 That’s something I have learned over almost three decades of playing roleplaying games.
-I have learned a lot of ways to do this over the years as well, and what follows is the culmination of some of those ideas.
+I have learned a lot of ways to do this over the years as well, and what follows is the culmination of some of those ideas that I've encountered from getting into 2d20 Conan RPG.

 Keeping Things Organized